HR

 Plan and Targets

-We implement many training programs to encourage employee growth in different aspects as an employee, member of society, and professional.
+We conduct numerous training programs to encourage employee growth in the different aspects of their lives: as an employee, a member of society, and a professional.

-The Medium-Term Management Plan 2024 aims to strengthen human capital in conjunction with sustainability management, and will focus on further human resource development so that diverse human resources can accept each other's individuality and make the most of their abilities.
-As part of this, we are promoting growth through opportunities to work with diverse personnel, such as our system of bringing overseas local staff to Japan for study, coaching programs at overseas subsidiaries, the foreign trainee system, and the overseas assignment system.
+The Medium-Term Management Plan 2027 aims to strengthen human capital in conjunction with sustainability management, and create diverse environments and systems that dually support unique career paths aligned with individual dreams and aspirations and allow individuals to showcase their abilities to their fullest.
+As part of this, we are promoting growth and individual specialization through opportunities to work with diverse personnel, such as coaching programs at overseas subsidiaries, a foreign trainee system, and select and voluntary training.

 Public Relations Section